 Types of Commercial Air Conditioners

 Commercial air conditioning systems help keep your company cool all day long.
-This helps promote a healthy, productive work environment.
+This creates an effective and healthy working environment.

 Packaged AC Units

-There are a variety of HVAC systems available however a packaged AC system is the most well-known.
-These air conditioning systems integrate cooling and heating into one unit, making them an excellent option for commercial buildings with limited space.
-Also called roof top units, these types of systems are typically found in office buildings and shopping malls.
+There are many HVAC systems available, but a packaged AC system is the most popular.
+These air conditioning systems combine heating and cooling into one unit, making them an excellent option for commercial buildings with limited space.
+Also known as roof top units, these kinds of systems are often seen in office buildings and shopping malls.

-In a standard packaged unit, all of the components are housed in an outdoor cabinet that is connected to the building via sheet metal ductwork.
-When the unit is cooling or heating process, air flows through the ductwork, through which it is able to pass through evaporator coils.
-The coolant in the evaporator sucks up the heat of the air and the motor that blows air from the air conditioner pushes this conditioned air through the building.
-The coolant that is used up is circulated back through the compressor and evaporator coils so that it can be reused.
+In a typical packaged unit, all of the components are housed in an outdoor cabinet that connects to the building with sheet metal ductwork.
+When the unit is cooling or heating process, the air is pushed through the ductwork, through which it is able to pass through evaporator coils.
+The coolant inside the evaporator absorbs the heat from the air, and the motor that blows the air in the air conditioner circulates this conditioned air into the building.
+The coolant used is recirculated back through the compressor and evaporator coils so it can be reused.

-The components of a packaged system are situated outside.
-This makes them smaller than a split-system, and they don’t require an indoor furnace.
-This type of system can be more maintenance-friendly because there aren’t ducts where animals or insects can settle.
-The components are also less likely to suffer weather-related damage or rust.
+The components of a packaged system are placed outside.
+This makes them smaller than a split system, and they don’t need an indoor furnace.
+This kind of system can be easier to maintain since there aren’t any ducts where animals or insects can nest.
+The components are also less prone to rust or weather damage.

-This system also benefits of being constructed in a factory in which the components are not exposed to extreme temperatures.
-This ensures greater performance from the unit as well as lower repair costs.
+Another benefit of this system is that it is constructed in a factory environment and the components are not subjected to extreme temperatures.
+This results in a higher performance of the unit and lower repair costs.

-There are various kinds of package ACs, such as gas/electric models or all-electric models.
-All-electric models are a good option for climates which don’t need to be heated, while gas/electric models are a viable option for colder areas.
-Based on the model, there are combinations that can be used for heating and cooling the same structure.
+There are various types of package AC units that include gas/electric and all-electric models.
+All-electric models are an excellent option for climates that don’t need to be heated, while gas/electric units offer a solution for colder climates.
+There are also combination units that can be used to both heat and cool the same building, depending on the model selected.

 Ductless AC Units

-Ductless AC units, which are also referred to as mini-split system, deliver a more comfortable cooling experience without the requirement for air ducts.
-The system comprises an indoor wall-mounted unit and an outdoor compressor and refrigerant tubing to connect the two components.
-The compressor pulls cool air through the outdoor unit and pushes it through the interior air ducting.
-The system can also be used to heat by using the same method in reverse to transfer heat from the outdoor unit into your home.
+Ductless AC units, also referred to as mini-split system provide a more comfortable cooling experience without the need for air ducts.
+The system consists of an indoor wall mounted unit with an outdoor compressor as well as refrigerant tubes connecting the two components.
+The compressor draws cool air from the outdoor unit, and then pushes it through the interior air ducting.
+The system can also be used to heat your home using the same process reversed.

-Ductless air conditioning is usually the best solution for older homes or rooms without ductwork.
-They’re also frequently employed to cool and heat sunrooms, garages, workshops, and other rooms which wouldn’t be a good fit for conventional HVAC systems.
+Ductless air conditioners are often an ideal solution for older homes or spaces which don’t have ductwork.
+They can also be used to cool or heat garages and sunrooms.
 Our technicians are able to install the system.
-All they need to install the system is access to the wall that the indoor unit will be mounted and a suitable spot to put the outside unit.
+The only thing they need to set up the system is access to the wall where your indoor unit will be mounted, and a suitable place to place the outdoor unit.

-A ductless system permits zoned cooling comfort.
-It allows you to maintain the temperature of your space, while allowing guests to adjust the temperature to suit their needs.
-This type of system also provides greater energy efficiency as no duct-related air loss is evident.
-Some brands even offer rebates to encourage customers to use their new systems.
+A ductless system can also provide zoned cooling comfort.
+It allows you to maintain a comfortable temperature in your space while guests are able to alter the temperature as they wish.
+This kind of system also offers greater energy efficiency, as no duct-related air loss is evident.
+Some manufacturers even offer rebates to encourage customers to use their new systems.

-Another option is to use a multi-zone ductless unit that features one outdoor compressor connected to several indoor units.
-Each unit is situated in the space you want to cool or heat, and is controlled by its own remote.
+A multi-zone ductless unit is another option.
+It is made up of a single outdoor compressor that is connected to a number of indoor units.
+Each unit is situated in the location you’d like to cool or warm, and each has its own remote.
 This setup lets you control the temperature in each zone of your building.
-It is a popular choice for commercial spaces that have numerous zones that have different demands for cooling.
+It is a popular option for commercial spaces that have multiple zones with different demands for cooling.

-Each indoor unit comes with air filters to remove pollutants and allergens, resulting in an environment that is healthier for your employees and clients.
-This is especially useful in restaurants and other eateries, where the quality of the air is a key aspect of the customer’s overall experience.
+The indoor units all have air filters that eliminate pollutants and other pollutants from the air, making your place an environment that is healthier for both customers and employees.
+This is especially useful in restaurants and other eateries where the quality of the air is a key aspect of the customer’s overall experience.

 Variable Refrigerant Flow (VRF) Systems

-VRF systems are a cost-effective solution for commercial spaces of all kinds.
-They provide precise temperature control and zoning options for various areas of the building, which allows the occupants to personalize their comfort preferences and improve productivity.
-They are also a sustainable solution since they efficiently distribute heat.
+VRF systems are a cost-effective solution for various commercial spaces.
+They offer precise temperature control and zoning capabilities for various areas of the building, which allows occupants to customize their comfort preferences and improve productivity.
+They also help save energy by efficiently distributing heat, which makes them a sustainable solution throughout the year.

-In VRF systems the outdoor unit houses a compressor that circulates refrigerant through pipes to indoor units in different rooms or zones.
-The compressor regulates its speed to accurately match the cooling and heating demands of each zone.
-This approach prevents unnecessary cycling, which consumes energy.
-The evaporator coils can be used for heating.
-Again, the system will adjust its operation according to the temperature.
+In VRF systems the outdoor unit is equipped with a compressor which circulates refrigerant by pipes to indoor units in various zones or room.
+The compressor modulates the speed to be in tune with the heating and cooling needs of each zone.
+This stops unnecessary cycles that waste energy.
+The evaporator coils inside the indoor units can also be used to provide heating, again with the system adjusting its operation accordingly.

-VRF systems are perfect for commercial buildings with a variety of needs.
-This includes offices, hospitals, schools and other commercial structures.
-The ability to simultaneously cool and heat individual spaces reduces overall energy consumption and maintenance costs.
-The low noise level makes this system ideal for spaces where distractions are a concern.
+Zoning capability makes VRF systems ideal for offices, hospitals, schools, and other commercial buildings with a diverse set of needs.
+The capability to simultaneously heat and cool individual spaces reduces energy consumption and maintenance costs.
+The quiet operation makes this system ideal for spaces where distractions are a concern.

-VRF systems are also able to cut down on energy consumption in existing ductwork that is in good condition or doesn’t have the capacity to accommodate modern equipment.
-The system is more efficient than other heating and cooling systems because it can quickly adapt to changing weather conditions.
-This flexibility makes it a popular option for offices, hotels, restaurants, and other commercial buildings which frequently change their uses and occupying patterns.
-The system is a great choice for large buildings that are undergoing renovations and construction.
-It’s easy to retrofit existing ductwork, and it complies with specific building requirements.
-If you’re interested in learning more about the ways that a commercial VRF system could benefit your space, please contact the team at Mission Mechanical.
-We’d love to discuss the system with you and assist you in deciding if it is the best heating and cooling solution for your business.
+VRF systems can be used to decrease energy consumption for heating and cooling in existing ductwork that is typically not in good condition or does not have the capacity to handle the latest equipment.
+The system’s ability to rapidly adapt to changing conditions in the climate allows it to function more efficiently than other kinds of heating and cooling.
+This flexibility makes it a preferred option for offices as well as restaurants, hotels and other commercial buildings which frequently change their uses and occupying patterns.
+It’s ideal for large buildings going through renovations or construction because it is easy to retrofit existing ductwork and meet the specific requirements of the building.
+Contact the team at Mission Mechanical if you want to learn more about the ways that the VRF commercial system can improve your space.
+We’d be delighted to discuss the system with you and assist you to determine if it is the best heating and cooling solution for your company.

 Chillers

-A chiller is a specific type of HVAC system that maximizes the capacity of your commercial air conditioner.
-It is a system that cools water before dispersing it throughout your area, reducing ambient air temperature and creating a relaxing environment.
-This is an excellent option for larger buildings or industrial facilities that require to cool more than just the air.
+A chiller is a specific type of HVAC system that increases the capacity of your commercial air conditioner.
+It works by cooling water and distributing it throughout your space, reducing the ambient air temperature and creating a relaxing space.
+This is an excellent option for industrial and large-scale facilities that need to cool the air and more.

-There are two chillers, air cooled and water cooled.
-Both use absorption or vapor compression to cool refrigerant liquid that is then cycled through different temperatures.
-Air-cooled chillers utilize fans to blow air over the coils of the evaporator or condenser to remove excess heat.
-They have a large footprint and are typically located in an area for mechanical cooling on the roof or in basements.
-Water-cooled chillers come with a water box which is connected to an external cooling system, such as a tower.
-These chillers are usually smaller and have a lower footprint than air-cooled units.
+There are two types of chillers: air cooled and water cooled.
+Both use absorption or vapor compression to cool liquid refrigerants which is then circulated through various temperatures.
+Air cooled chillers have fans that push air over the evaporator and condenser coils to remove excess heat.
+They are big in footprint and are typically situated in a mechanical room on the roof or in a basement.
+Water-cooled chillers come with a water box that connects to an external cooling method like cooling towers.
+They are typically smaller and have a smaller footprint than air cooled units.

-The type of chiller that you select will be based on your budget and the needs of your building.
-A packaged chiller is the best choice for small-sized businesses or residential spaces.
-However, a VRF chiller or industrial chiller might be a better solution for larger structures.
-A professional from 1 Source Mechanical can help you determine the best solution for your building.
+The type of chiller that you select will be based on your budget and the requirements of your building.
+A packaged unit could be the ideal choice for small-sized businesses and residential areas, whereas industrial chillers, such as a VRF, is a more suitable solution for larger buildings with specific needs.
+A professional from 1 Source Mechanical can help you find the best solution for your building.

 Explore More